-4.1 Members should conduct themselves personally and professionally in a manner that does not compromise their professional responsibilities or the practice of athletic training.
+4.1.
+Members should conduct themselves personally and professionally in a manner that does not compromise their professional responsibilities or the practice of athletic training.

-4.2 National Athletic Trainers' Association current or past volunteer leaders shall not use the NATA logo in the endorsement of products or services or exploit their affiliation with the NATA in a manner that reflects badly upon the profession.
+4.2.
+All NATA members, whether current or past, shall not use the NATA logo in the endorsement of products or services, or exploit their affiliation with the NATA in a manner that reflects badly upon the profession.

-4.3 Members shall not place financial gain above the patient's welfare and shall not participate in any arrangement that exploits the patient.
+4.3.
+Members shall not place financial gain above the patient's welfare and shall not participate in any arrangement that exploits the patient.

-4.4 Members shall not, through direct or indirect means, use information obtained in the course of the practice of athletic t raining to try to influence the score or outcome of an athletic event, or attempt to induce financial gain through gambling.
+4.4.
+Members shall not, through direct or indirect means, use information obtained in the course of the practice of athletic training to try and influence the score or outcome of an athletic event, or attempt to induce financial gain through gambling.
+4.5.
+Members shall not provide or publish false or misleading information, photography, or any other communications in any media format, including on any social media platform, related to athletic training that negatively reflects the profession, other members of the NATA, NATA officers, and the NATA office.